Skip to main content

 2. Click the Pencil > Delete.

-3. Confirm you want to delete this folder by clicking Delete, or Cancel if you've changed your mind or made a mistake.
+3. Click Delete, or Cancel if you've changed your mind or made a mistake.

-After the record has been created any changes made to the Project folder template are not automatically applied.
-If your administrator has changed the Project folder template, and you want to apply the changes you will need to Reset the folders to match the template, which will update your folder structure to use the latest version of the Project folder template.
+Changes made to the Project folder template after the record is created are not automatically applied.
+To apply updates, reset the folders to match the template, which will update the folder structure to the latest version.

 To update to the latest template: